rochelleterman/PS239T/02_Unix-Git/04_create.md

 > [Gedit](http://projects.gnome.org/gedit/), which is on BCE.
 > On Windows, you may wish to use [Notepad++](http://notepad-plus-plus.org/).
 >
+> The default text editor on Mac OS X and Linux is usually set to Vim, which
+> is not famous for being intuitive. if you accidentally find yourself stuck
+> in it, try typing the escape key, followed by `:q!` (colon, lower-case 'q',
+> exclamation mark), then hitting Return to return to the shell.
+>
 > Text editors are not limited to .txt files.
 Code is also text - so any
 > file with an extension like .py (for python) .sh (for shell) can also be
 > edited in a text editor.
 So can files containing markup, like .html (for